Ukraine Latest: Putin Says Weapons Aid Makes NATO ‘Participant’

 Warnings of a Stock Market Bubble Finally Prove Too Much for S&P 500

-With Russia’s invasion into its second year, NATO’s largest European members — the UK, France and Germany — are floating a defense pact with Ukraine as a way to prod Kyiv toward peace talks with Moscow, the Wall Street Journal reported, citing officials with the three nations.
 Vladimir Putin said NATO arms supplies to Ukraine make the alliance a “participant” in the conflict.
+It’s not a new thought, but one Russia’s president hasn’t followed through on, even as Western allies provide Kyiv with more sophisticated armaments.
+In a TV interview, Putin cast the year-long war in Ukraine as an existential battle for Russia’s survival.

-Group of 20 finance chiefs failed to agree on a joint statement after Russia and China balked at wording on the war that G-20 leaders had backed in November.
-PKN Orlen, Poland’s largest oil company, reported that inflows via from Russia via the Druzhba pipeline had stopped, while saying that customers won’t be affected.
+Group of 20 finance chiefs on Saturday failed to agree on a joint statement after Russia and China balked at wording on the war that G-20 leaders had backed in November.
+Russia suggested the G-20 needs a reboot.

-European Union governments backed 10th set of sanctions against Russia on Friday, including new export restrictions on dual-use and advanced technology that contributes to Russia’s war effort.
+European Union governments backed 10th set of sanctions against Russia, including new export restrictions on dual-use and advanced technology that contributes to Russia’s war effort, and measures against dozens of individuals and entities.

 Russia’s War in Ukraine: Key Events and How It’s Unfolding